-The justice of the peace for Runnels County presides over small claims court actions for Runnels County.
+A Justice of the Peace for Runnels County hears small claims court cases for Runnels County.

 What can I expect at trial?